nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

-The ``spatial`` property is read-only; changing any value will not change properties of the layer.
+The ``spatial`` property is read-only; changing any value will not change properties of the spatially distributed NodeCollection.

 -  NEST sees the elements of the layer in the same way as the elements of any other NodeCollection.
 NodeCollections created as layers can